Kibworth Harcourt Parish Council

-The Parish Council has a vacancy for a councillor to be co-opted.
-Our monthly meetings are open to the public, so why not come along to meet councillors and see what we do?
+Our 7 pm monthly meetings are open to the public, so why not come along to meet all our councillors and see what we do?

-Please visit our website for more information about us www.khpc.org.uk
+Please visit our website for more information about us at www.khpc.org.uk

-If you would like to get involved and let us know of any community news about up-and-coming events, then please contact the Clerk.
+If you would like to get involved or let us know of any community news about up-and-coming events, then please contact the Clerk.